创建使用 C 语言互操作与 libcurl 的应用——教程

 linkerOpts.linux = -L/usr/lib/x86_64-linux-gnu -lcurl

-• The next lines are about providing linker and compiler options, which can vary depending on different target platforms.
+• If the behavior for a certain platform needs to be modified, you can use a format like compilerOpts.osx or compilerOpts.linux to provide platform-specific values to the options.
 In this case, they are macOS (the .osx suffix) and Linux (the .linux suffix).
 Parameters without a suffix are also possible (for example, linkerOpts=) and applied to all platforms.

 You need to have the curl library binaries on your system to make the sample work.
 On macOS and Linux, they are usually included.
-On Windows, you can build it from sources (you'll need Visual Studio or Windows SDK Commandline tools).
+On Windows, you can build it from sources (you'll need Microsoft Visual Studio or Windows SDK command-line tools).
 For more details, see the related blog post.
 Alternatively, you may want to consider a MinGW/MSYS2 curl binary.

 将互操作添加到构建过程